Tip: READ ME FIRST! New Yarbo Owners FAQ / Head-scratchers / Essential Basic Information README!

 Moving and reinstalling your Docking Station will delete your Pathways from the Docking Station, all Work Plans, and all Schedules.
 Make notes and re-create.
 Other mapped items and Settings will remain intact.

 Big specs: One Data Center has a range of 32 acres in ideal conditions.
 Also in ideal conditions the rover can mow 6.2 acres a week…twice.
+About 1.7 acres/day.

 You may use a ceramic coating under the mower deck and inside the snowblower bucket and chute on pretty much everything to keep things less sticky and more slippy.
 Product Pioneer Scott G. recommends Adam’s Polishes.
 You can also ceramic coat your rover to help keep it spiffy.
+Yarbo recommends avoiding coating cameras, sensors, and antennas.

 Mapping strategy: Up to you!
 You likely already mentally break up your property into separate smaller mowing (or snowblowing) sections that “make sense” in your mind.
 These smaller sections can translated into Areas in Yarbo’s map.
-It is possible to have one huge Yarbo map Area covering your whole property, but mapping smaller Yarbo map Areas is recommended as being more flexible and easier to manage for Settings and Scheduling.
-My own Yarbo mowing map reflects how I mow my property in sections with the riding mower.
-I also use the “Chaining” technique described in “Navigation strategy” and have few very long Pathways.

 Edit Area allows you to change the boundary of an Area by removing slices or adding chunks.
 It is not possible to split an Area and keep all slices, however (an enhancement that has been requested).

 What point on the rover determines the map line?
 The center of the core between the two RTK antennas is the mapping reference point.
-Leave adequate room for the rover to turn, and be aware that it can back up as well while doing its work.
-It’s best to map the same way the rover works, so study its habits, and refine your map.

 Navigation strategy: The rover will calculate its navigation based on Areas, Pathways, and Sidewalks (snowblower).
+Most people chain Areas together with Pathways, sometimes using long Pathways, which are also OK.

 Work Plan won’t run, error about needing to create the map per the documentation: Generally this happens because you are missing a Pathway from where the rover is to where you want it to go.
 Review your mapped items, especially Pathways.

 Network issues can show up as GPS problems.
 Issues in your network can cause the rover to pause with GPS errors for over a minute, move a few feet, then pause again – and have similar issues.
-Network issues cause the Data Center and rover to rework how they communicate their GPS data, and it takes a minute or so with each network burp.
-You must ensure your network is working properly, especially if you go against the recommendation and use a WiFi Extender device.

 Most folks turn off WiFi in the rover.
 It doesn’t have to be on and in some cases can cause instability as the rover goes in and out of WiFi range.
 Cell also doesn’t have to be on.